 Introduction

-For decades in Europe, the optimal method of distributing natural gas to end customers, regardless of their varying demand scales (ranging from industrial facilities to individual households), has been through gas pipelines and gas grids [1.
-There are two main reasons for this.
-Firstly, natural gas has been a cheap energy source due to its virtually unlimited availability in Europe through imports, mainly from neighboring regions [2].
-Secondly, transporting natural gas through pipelines has been technically efficient and economically cheap over short and long distances [3].
-Particularly, the latter reason allowed large quantities of natural gas to provide various energy services.
-Moreover, both reasons mentioned were responsible also for the fact that gas customers were only charged low tariffs for using the gas grid (historically mainly for withdrawal of natural gas, not or less for injections).
-This paper aims, among other things, to analyze how these gas grid costs for end customers could develop during decarbonizing energy systems in the future.
+For decades in Europe, the optimal method of distributing natural gas to end customers, regardless of their varying demand scales (ranging from industrial facilities to individual households), has been through gas pipelines and gas grids [1].
+First of two reasons for this is that natural gas has been a cheap energy source due to its virtually unlimited availability in Europe through imports, mainly from neighboring regions [2], with the second reason, allowing large quantities of natural gas to provide various energy services, being that transporting natural gas through pipelines has been technically efficient and economically cheap over short and long distances [3].
+With thuis paper This paper aiming, among other things, to analyze how these gas grid costs for end customers could develop during decarbonizing energy systems in the future, it is seen moreover that both reasons mentioned were responsible also for the fact that gas customers were only charged low tariffs for using the gas grid (historically mainly for withdrawal of natural gas, not or less for injections).

-In the context of piped natural gas supply, Austria has a long tradition.
-Austria was one of the first Western European countries connected to natural gas pipelines.
-The "Trans Austria Gas Pipeline" (TAG) started operation in 1968 and connected Austria with Slovakia [4.
+Austria was one of the first Western European countries connected to natural gas pipelines, having a long tradition in piped gas supply.
+The "Trans Austria Gas Pipeline" started operation in 1968 and connected Austria with Slovakia [4].
 Russian gas was transported.
-The outcomes of this long history of natural gas in Austria are reflected on the one hand in a high dependence on natural gas for the provision of energy services [5] and on the other hand in a well-developed gas grid in the country [6].
-However, natural gas grids face an uncertain future, as does the Austrian gas grid.
-European and national decarbonization policies are pushing the use of natural gas toward renewable energy alternatives in all energy sectors and services.
-The consequence is a massive reduction in demand for natural gas expected for the future in Europe [7.
-It is, therefore, unclear to what extent gas grids will still be needed and whether they can be operated economically.
+Where natural gas grids face an uncertain future, as does the Austrian gas grid , the outcomes of the long tradition of natural gas in Austria is reflected on the one hand in a high dependence on natural gas for the provision of energy services [5] and on the other hand in a well-developed gas grid in the country [6].
+European and national decarbonization policies, in a massive reduction in demand for natural gas expected for the future in Europe [7], are pushing the use of natural gas toward renewable energy alternatives in all energy sectors and services, making it unclear as to what extent gas grids will still be needed and whether they can be operated economically.

-Having in mind the first paragraph, both reasons for efficient future gas grid 45 operation are questioned when considering the decline in demand for natural gas,
+Having in mind the first paragraph, both reasons for efficient future gas grid [45] operation are questioned when considering the decline in demand for natural gas,

-46 carbon pricing, and the general shift towards electrification of energy services.
+[46] carbon pricing, and the general shift toward electrification of energy services.

-47 The main objective of this paper is to contribute to this discussion by quantifying
+[47] The main objective of this paper is to contribute to this discussion by quantifying

-48 the scope and size of the Austrian gas grid, laying in the geographical center of
+[48] the scope and size of the Austrian gas grid, laying in the geographical center of

-49 the European gas grid, until 2040 under different decarbonization scenarios.
+[49] the European gas grid, until 2040 under different decarbonization scenarios.
 In

-50 particular, the goal is to answer the following three research questions:
+[50] particular, the goal is to answer the following three research questions:

 How does Austria's gas grid develop by 2040 under different decarbonization scenarios of the Austrian and European energy systems, ranging from electrification of most energy services to importing large amounts of renewable methane?